-We have broad discretion in the use of our cash, cash equivalents and marketable securities and may not use them effectively.
+We have broad discretion in the use of our cash and cash equivalents and may not use them effectively.

-Our management has broad discretion in the application of our cash, cash equivalents and marketable securities and could use such funds in ways that do not improve our results of operations or enhance the value of our common stock or in ways that our stockholders may not agree with.
+Our management has broad discretion in the application of our cash and cash equivalents and could use such funds in ways that do not improve our results of operations or enhance the value of our common stock or in ways that our stockholders may not agree with.

-The failure by our management to apply these funds effectively could result in financial losses that could cause the price of our common stock to decline and delay the development of budoprutug or any product candidates we may develop.
-Pending their use, we may invest these funds in a manner that does not produce income or that losses value.
+The failure by our management to apply these funds effectively could result in financial losses that could cause the price of our common stock to decline and delay the development of our product candidates.
+Pending their use, we may invest these funds in a manner that does not produce income or that loses value.